nfriend/website-3.0/_drafts/2020-11-17-capturing-alexa-errors-with-sentry-and-gitlab.md

   .lambda();
 ```

-Finally, in the error handler we created earlier, send the error to Sentry:
+Finally, in the error handler you created earlier, send the error to Sentry:

 ```ts
 // lambda/src/handlers/ErrorHandler.ts